2019-20 Annual Report (text version)

 |US MTN||USD10,000||9 months – 30 years||Multi-currency|

-*See QTC’s website for further detail of bond lines.
+*See QTC’s website for further details of non-benchmark bond lines.

 Achieving organisational excellence

-Queensland Treasury Corporation (QTC) is committed to maintaining high organisational standards to provide an environment where corporate goals can be achieved and organisational risks are actively monitored and addressed.
+QTC is committed to maintaining high organisational standards to provide an environment where corporate goals can be achieved, and organisational risks are actively monitored and addressed.

 QTC manages its risks within an enterprise-wide risk management framework.
-The framework supports the achievement of QTC’s corporate objectives by providing assurance that its risks are identified, assessed and adequately and appropriately managed.
+The framework supports the achievement of QTC’s corporate objectives by providing assurance that QTC’s risks are identified, assessed and adequately and appropriately managed.

-QTC produces a risk appetite statement that sets the tone ‘from the top’ for risk management and establishes clear boundaries within which QTC’s material risks are to be managed.
+QTC produces a risk appetite statement that sets the tone from the top for risk management and establishes clear boundaries in which QTC’s material risks are to be managed.

-The outcome of the 2018–19 internal audit program was positive with 16 internal audits conducted and completed successfully.
+The outcome of the 2019–20 internal audit program was positive with 13 internal audits conducted and completed successfully.
+Of these audits, nine carried a rating of ‘4 out of 5’ and four carried a rating of ‘5 out of 5’, demonstrating a well-controlled environment.

-Throughout 2018–19, QTC managed its portfolio market risk exposures, including interest rate, foreign exchange and counterparty risk, within its Board-approved risk management framework.
-QTC continues to hold a portfolio of diverse, liquid financial securities to meet the State’s liquidity requirements, consistent with its internal and external policies.
+Throughout 2019–20, QTC managed its portfolio market risk exposures, including interest rate, foreign exchange and counterparty risk, within its Board-approved risk management framework.
+QTC continues to hold a portfolio of diverse, liquid financial securities to meet the State’s liquidity requirements, consistent with policy requirements.

 QTC competes with the global financial industry to attract and retain its high calibre employees.
 Under the Queensland Treasury Corporation Act 1988, QTC employees are hired on individual contracts, with employment practices aligned to the financial markets in which it operates.

-QTC’s Board regularly reviews QTC’s remuneration framework, which comprises fixed and variable remuneration.
-The reviews are benchmarked against remuneration data from the Financial Institutions Remuneration Group Inc, which provides salary survey data for the Australian finance industry.
-QTC’s variable remuneration framework provides an opportunity for an annual short-term incentive for eligible employees, designed to ensure market competitiveness and reward outstanding organisational, divisional, group and individual performance.
+QTC’s Board regularly reviews QTC’s remuneration framework, with the total compensation package of employees comprising fixed and variable remuneration components.
+The reviews are benchmarked against remuneration data from the Financial Institutions Remuneration Group Inc (FIRG) which provides salary survey data for the Australian finance industry.
+QTC’s variable remuneration element of total compensation provides an opportunity for an annual short-term incentive for eligible employees, designed to ensure market competitiveness and reward outstanding organisational, divisional, group and individual performance.
 The QTC Board approves the entitlement to, and the quantum of, the annual review of fixed remuneration and variable short-term incentives.

-With an articulated commitment to our employees to enable ‘the best work of their careers’, key focus areas in 2018–19 have been on delivering against our leadership and professional development strategies in order to strengthen organisational capability and promote mobility.
-Key initiatives included:
+With an articulated commitment to our employees to enable ‘the best work of their careers’, key focus areas in 2019–20 have been on delivering against our leadership and professional development strategies in order to strengthen organisational capability and promote mobility.

 - targeted leadership programs across all levels to develop the capabilities of leaders